 Tax Relief and Natural Disasters

-The federal filing deadline for 2022 Returns is April 18, 2023 for U.S. taxpayers.
+The federal filing deadline for IRS tax returns is generally April 15 for U.S. taxpayers.
 Throughout the year, some states may be affected by different federal disasters and receive a unique deadline.
 This page will have these updates as issued by the IRS; see details on casualty and theft losses.
-Note that if the IRS extends the deadline for your state, you will only have until October 16, 2023 to e-file (file electronically) your 2022 Return as the IRS will close e-filing 2022 Returns after this date.
+Note that if the IRS extends the deadline for your state, you will only have until on or around October 15 to e-file (file electronically) your tax return as the IRS will close e-filing after this date.

 Tax Relief for Natural Disasters